Skip to main content

 What Happens After a Demand Is Filed

 Once the demand is on file, no order or filing related to the estate can proceed without proper notice to the person who filed it.
-This does not give the filer veto power over court decisions, but it does ensure they are not caught off guard by actions that affect their interests.
+This does not give the filer veto power over court decisions.
+It does ensure they are not caught off guard by actions that affect their interests.

 If a court issues an order or accepts a filing without sending the required notice, the order is still valid.
 However, the person who obtained the order or made the filing may be held liable for any damages caused by the missing notice.
 The demand remains in effect until the filer's interest in the estate ends, or the filer waives the right to notice in writing.